 All you have to do is insert the paper and start pushing on the button to make the machine spin.
 Children can take turns helping each other operate the machine while the other squeezes the paint.
 This will encourage children to work together.

-We operated it a few times that way and we also created some designs together by all of us squeezing a particular color.
+We operated the spin painter a few times that way and we also created some designs together by all of us squeezing a particular color.

-I would have preferred an automatic spinner that uses batteries rather than having to push it.
+I would have preferred an automatic spin painter that uses batteries rather than having to push it.
 The good part about it being manually operated though is that I didn’t need to wait on buying batteries.

 As we do with all of our art projects for kids….
 I hung them up using clothespins.